Ultimate Fighting Championship: WEC merger

 Zuffa, the parent company of the UFC, purchased World Extreme Cagefighting in late 2006 and held the first WEC event under new ownership on January 20, 2007.
 Soon thereafter the WEC made its home on the Versus Network with its first event debuting on that network in June 2007.

 On October 28, 2010, Zuffa announced that WEC would merge with the UFC.
 The WEC held its final card on December 16, 2010.
 As a result of the merger, the UFC absorbed WEC's bantamweight, featherweight and lightweight weight divisions and their respective fighters.
 The UFC also made the last WEC Featherweight and Bantamweight Champions, José Aldo and Dominick Cruz respectively, the inaugural UFC Champions of their new weight divisions.

 Reed Harris, who started World Extreme Cagefighting with Scott Adams, had mixed emotions on the merger.
 "It's kind of like when your kid goes off to college: at first you're not happy, but after you think about it for a while, you're really happy," Harris said following the announcement.
 "At the end of the day, I never imagined this thing would be where we're at today.
 I'm extremely proud and happy that I was involved with something that will now be part of what may be, some day, the largest sports organization in the world."

 Strikeforce purchase

 On March 12, 2011, Dana White announced that Zuffa had purchased Strikeforce.
-White said that Strikeforce will operate as an independent promotion, and that Scott Coker will continue to run the promotion.
-Strikeforce CEO Coker announced the return of Fedor Emelianenko on an unspecified July or August event and said that Zuffa-owned company would continue to co-promote with M-1 Global.
+White said that Strikeforce will operate as an independent promotion, and that CEO Scott Coker will continue to run the promotion.
+Coker announced the return of Fedor Emelianenko on an unspecified July or August event and said that Zuffa-owned company would continue to co-promote with M-1 Global.
 After an extension was reached to continue Strikeforce through 2012, the promotion's heavyweight division (sans Heavyweight Grand Prix finalists) was merged into the UFC, and the promotion's Challengers series was ended.

 The final Strikeforce show was Strikeforce: Marquardt vs. Saffiedine on January 12, 2013, after which the promotion was dissolved and all fighter contracts were either ended or absorbed into the UFC.